-In house discussions on current developments and issues in education: At STIE, teachers discuss current happenings - it can be as small as news related to education, or as big as discussions on NEP and ITEP plans.
-These talks most of the time result in some or the other innovative practice such as a new course/webinar/expert talk/some innovative competition or celebration.
+In house discussions on current developments and issues in education: Teachers at STIE talk about current events, which can be anything from education-related news to NEP and ITEP plans.
+Most of the time, these talks lead to innovative practices like a new course, webinar, expert talk, or innovative competition or celebration.